 Speech and language development takes practice, persistence, and repetition.
 If your child has been to speech therapy, there's a good chance that your speech-language pathologist (SLP) has provided homework to complete between sessions.

-At the end of the day, learning valuable speech and language skills is just like learning any other skill - like mastering an instrument, or a new sport, or a school subject.
-If you only practice dribbling or free throw shots for 30-60 minutes a week, you'll undoubtedly become a better basketball player.
+At the end of the day, learning valuable speech and language skills is just like learning any other skill--mastering an instrument, or a new sport, or a school subject.
+If you only practice dribbling or free throw shots for 30 to 60 minutes a week, you'll undoubtedly become a better basketball player.
 But if you practice a little bit every day, and reinforce these skills at home throughout the week, you'll be much more likely to make the varsity team.
 The same principles apply to speech therapy!
 Home practice increases repetition and the amount of inputs your child receives, promoting the growth and rehabilitation of speech and language goals.

 Best of all, it's not hard!
 Speech practice doesn't require long time commitments, or elaborate materials, or fancy techniques.
 It can simply entail making small but purposeful changes to daily interactions with your child during everyday routines you're already doing, like getting dressed in the morning, playing, or brushing your teeth.